lk-geimfari/mimesis/README.md

 'Antonetta Garrison'

 >>> person.email(gender=c.MALE)
-'oren5936@live.com'
+'john7893@live.com'

 >>> person.occupation()
-'Programmer'
+'Backend Developer'
 ```

 ## Locales

-You can specify a locale when creating providers and they will return data that is appropriate for the language or country associated with that locale. `Elizabeth` currently includes support for 30 different locales.
+You can specify a locale when creating providers and they will return data that is appropriate for the language or country associated with that locale.
+Mimesis currently includes support for 30 different locales.
 See details for more information.

 <details>
 <!-- toc -->